Si-kaR/CHANCE_JAVA_OOP_FINAL_PROJECT/README.md

 ### Usage

-1. Navigate into the directory.
+1. Navigate into the project directory.

-2. To view Robert's code, execute the command below
+2. To view Robert's code, execute the command below:

     ```bash
     git checkout robert
     ```

-3. You can create your branch and work in there just as Robert has done Use the command and once done you can work your stuff
+3. You can create your branch and work in there just as Robert has done.
+Use the following command to create your branch:

     ```bash
     git checkout -b roseline
     ```

-Always do what's below to be sure you're in your own branch to work in.
+4. Always check you're in your own branch before starting work:

     ```bash
     git branch